20 Best Podcasts in Spanish: Improve Your Listening Skills

 Why we like Charlas Hispanas

-Charlas Hispanas has 77 episodes so far, all interesting and entertaining!
+Charlas Hispanas has dozens of episodes, all interesting and entertaining.

 In addition to this show being an excellent way to learn Spanish, it also provides: